Memory consolidation: Standard model

-The standard model of synaptic consolidation suggests that alterations of synaptic protein synthesis and resulting changes in membrane potential are achieved through activating intracellular transduction cascades.
-These molecular cascades trigger transcription factors that lead to changes in gene expression.
-The result of the gene expression is the lasting alteration of synaptic proteins, as well as synaptic remodeling and growth.
-In a short time-frame immediately following learning, the molecular cascade, expression and process of both transcription factors and immediate early genes, are susceptible to disruptions.
+The standard model of synaptic consolidation suggests that learning activates signaling pathways inside the neurons which change gene expression and protein synthesis.
+These changes result in lasting alteration of synaptic proteins, as well as synaptic remodeling and growth.
+Immediately after learning, these alterations are vulnerable to disruptions which is why newly formed memories are thought to be fragile initially.
 Disruptions caused by specific drugs, antibodies and gross physical trauma can block the effects of synaptic consolidation.